Skip to content

 Reverts the collection to its configured revert sort order.

-{ "action": "list_recipes" }
+{ "action": "list_recipes", "recipe_type": "collection" }

 { "action": "list_products" }